 Welcome to Orange Grove Fostercare’s privacy notice.

-Orange Grove (as part of Partnerships in Children’s Services) respects your privacy and is committed to protecting your personal data.
+Orange Grove (as part of the Polaris community) respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data that you supply to us and tell you about your privacy rights and how the law protects you.

 This privacy notice is laid out under manageable sections to make it easier to digest and allow you to find specific information quickly.
 We have also included a Glossary to explain the meaning of some of the terms used in this privacy notice.